 Voluntary demand-management programs are now being investigated in Colorado, Utah and Wyoming, and the water saved by irrigators fallowing fields — for money — is to be stored in a new regulatory pool of up to 500,000 acre-feet in Lake Powell.

 Editor’s note: Aspen Journalism covers rivers and water in collaboration with The Aspen Times and other Swift Communications newspapers.
-The Times published this story on Thursday, Feb.
-7, 2018, as did the Glenwood Springs Post Independent.
+The story was also published by The Aspen Times, the Glenwood Springs Post Independent, and Coyote Gulch.